PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 project file that holds the metadata translations for the names of tables, columns and measures.
-The **Localized Labels** table strategy is able to merge metadata translations and report label translations together in the translation gird.
+The **Localized Labels** table strategy is able to merge metadata translations and report label translations together in a unified experience in the translation gird.
 There is no need to distinguish between metadata translations and report label translations when it comes to editing translations or when using Translations Builder features to generate machine translations.

 In the Power BI community, there are other popular localization techniques that track report label translations in a separate CSV file.